4awpawz/buster/README.md

     ]
 }
 ```
-To *cache bust* the project, run the following at the command line:
+To *cache bust* the project, run the following at the command-line:

     $ npm run bust

-To *restore* the project, run the following at the command line:
+To *restore* the project, run the following at the command-line:

     $ npm run restore